 Our solution aims to support in breaking the poverty cycle through education and economic empowerment.
 YCAB now has 55 learning centres spread across Indonesia and partnering with more than 9,000 schools.
 More than 42,965 youth have received basic education and courses with 72% of them finding jobs and 3,340 others have started their own businesses and in so doing, have created jobs for others.
 We believe that profitability equals sustainability, and that the existence of our for-profit entities within the YCAB Social Enterprise Group gives us the freedom and room to create better programs for the future of our youth.
 However, we believe that sustainability also means joint collaboration with corporate entities and the government.
 We aim to replicate this model in other countries globally as we think that the issue remains consistent for youth irrespective of their nationalities.

 We achieve this through our unique mission-driven microfinance where education is made the precondition to loans.
 Through our microloans, we empower low-income women entrepreneurs, most of them mothers, to increase their household income and allow the children to focus on their education to then become skilled workers or entrepreneurs themselves.
 The income generated from our microfinance is then recycled back to support YCAB’s educational programs.
 We help youths to be confident and independent in making smart choices towards further education and employment.
-We also provide opportunity for school drop-outs and underprivileged youths to independently chase their dreams and futures through the provision of Basic Education, Digital Inclusion, and English Literacy courses in our 50+ learning centers.
-Another unique thing in our delivery is that in some areas, we turn buses, multi purpose vehicles and even motorcycles to become mobile learning facilities that can reach our beneficiaries that cannot afford to pay the transportation costs if we have a fixed learning center.
+We also provide opportunity for school drop-outs and underprivileged youths to independently chase their dreams and futures through the provision of Basic Education, Digital Inclusion, and English Literacy courses in our 42 learning centers.
 Furthermore, we also assist our graduates with vocational skills and connect them to job markets.
-For these very purposes, we build partnerships with the local communities, businesses, and governments to develop the first blue collar and semi white collar job portal, that focuses on youth development features through online learning and mentorship.
-The website's name is Generasi Bisa! or Can-Do Generation.
+We build partnerships with the local communities, businesses, and governments

 Planned Goals and Milestones